 There is also an additional front lower control arm, a longer, curved arm that Toyota fans have dubbed the “banana bar.”
 The outer ends of both lower arms are connected via ball joints to a small connector plate on the steering knuckle, allowing the arms to pivot relative to one another as the knuckle turns.
 The front anti-roll bar, which does not contribute to wheel location, is connected to the strut itself via a drop link with ball joints at each end.

 The geometry of this system is quite complicated, but there are five principal effects:

 - Separating the kingpin axis from the strut.
-Since the upper ball joint is mounted outboard of the strut itself, Super Strut’s steering axis is similar to that of a double wishbone suspension, greatly reducing the scrub radius.
+Since the upper ball joint is mounted outboard of the strut itself, Super Strut provides a steering axis is similar to that of a double wishbone suspension, greatly reducing the scrub radius.
 An interesting side effect is that the strut no longer turns with the knuckle, although the strut does rock fore and aft as the wheel is steered.

 - Creating a virtual steer center through the use of two lower ball joints.
 This appears to be analogous to the BMW Doppelgelenk system, although our information does not indicate to what extent Super Strut’s virtual steer center moves as the arms pivot.